mehdiaitouchrif/Pollapex/README.md

 # Pollapex

-> Pollapex is a full stack JavaScript application designed for building powerful surveys and polls.
-It provides a user-friendly tool for collecting valuable insights and feedback from audiences.
-With easy sharing and analysis of results, Pollapex is perfect for businesses, organizations, and individuals looking to take their data collection to the next level.
+> A full stack JS web app for building surveys.
+It provides a user-friendly tool for collecting insights and feedback from audiences.
+Secure and easy makes it easy to share surveys and analyze results.

 ## Table of Contents